RedstoneRender/PracticeProblems/README.md

 # PracticeProblems
-An acquaintance is having problems with computer science so I am making this practice problems for her.
+An acquaintance is having problems with computer science so I am making these practice problems for her.